Skip to main content

 Honors: Magna Cum Laude

-2020-Present.
-Graduate Student Researcher-Computer Science for English Learners, Center for Research on Educational Equity, Assessment, & Teaching Excellence (CREATE), UC San Diego, La Jolla, CA.
+2020-present.
+Graduate Student Researcher-Computer Science for English Learners, Center for Research on Educational Equity, Assessment, & Teaching Excellence (CREATE), UC San Diego

-Under the supervision of Susan Yonesawa, PhD., I am assisting with the development of qualitative evaluation protocols for a five-year, federally funded, study that will explore how a professional development (PD) initiative focused on fostering access and opportunity for English Learners (ELs) in Computer Science coursework leads to increased CS enrollment for students ever identified as ELs.
+Under the supervision of Dr. Susan Yonezawa, Associate Director, CREATE, I am leading the development of qualitative evaluation protocols for a five-year, federally funded study exploring how a professional development (PD) initiative focused on fostering access and opportunity for English Learners (ELs) in Computer Science coursework, leads to increased CS enrollment for students ever identified as ELs.
 These protocols will be used to measure how PD providers interact, assist, and work with AP computer science teachers partaking in a year-long professional development training.
-Qualitative protocols created will examine the program curriculum’s specificity and delivery and how components are designed to assist (or not) teachers’ learning.
+Interviews with teachers and students will be conducted during the 2021-2022, 2022-2023, and 2023-2024 academic years.

-Under the supervision of Thandeka Chapman, PhD., I assisted with the interpretation, synthesis and analysis of student data collected from a two-year Ethnic Studies study conducted at a local high school in San Diego, CA. My role was to utilize qualitative methodologies to assess for recurring themes and make interpretations of the findings.
-During this time I was also responsible for writing and editing materials for publication and presentation.
-I also met regularly with my faculty supervisor and other Graduate Student Researchers to discuss findings and to receive feedback on the papers written for successful publication submission.
+Under the supervision of Professor Thandeka Chapman, I assisted with the interpretation, synthesis, and analysis of qualitative student data collected from a two-year Ethnic Studies study conducted at a local high school in San Diego, CA. Also responsible for writing and editing materials for publication and presentation.

 PUBLICATIONS